RefStack Client¶

 switching to that directory and using the installed dependencies.

-and run tests manually withtempest run
+cd .tempestsource ./.venv/bin/activateand run tests manually withtempest run.

 This will make the entire Tempest environment available for you to run,

-.
+including tempest run.
 More about Tempest can be found at its documentation.

 Interop and OpenStack Marketing Programs¶

-runs are defined within interop repository
+The tests refstack-client runs are defined within interop repository

 and divided into several OpenStack Marketing Programs, the list of the programs